-Here is a summary of the lives of some of the great flamenco guitarists from the last 150 years.
-The list below places the artists in chronological order, and each link will lead to a brief description and partial discography.
+The following is a summary of the lives of some of the greatest flamenco guitarists of the last 150 years.
+The list below places the artists in chronological order, and each link leads to a brief description and partial discography.
 The city indicates where each artist was born or the area most closely associated with his art.
-Most of this information comes from the Diccionario Enciclopédico del Flamenco by Jose Blas Vega and Manuel Ríos Ruiz.
+Most of this information was taken from the Diccionario Enciclopédico del Flamenco by Jose Blas Vega and Manuel Ríos Ruiz.

 Juan Gandulla Gómez.
 Cádiz 1867–Madrid 1927.
 Disciple of Patiño.
 He began his career performing alternately with his mentor and he became famous in the cafés cantantes and theaters of his day.
 In the early 1900s he moved to Madrid, where he performed for many years in venues and on tours.
 He accompanied Antonio Chacón in Cádiz and on the singer's first disk recordings in 1909.
 His playing involves heavy use of the thumb, strumming across chords and picking out very fast single-note lines, although arpeggios can also be heard in his recordings with Chacón, Manuel Torre, la Serrana and Niño de Constantina.